momentohq/client-sdk-javascript/examples/README.md

 This example demonstrates how to use the `MomentoSigner` class, which enables creation of user-signed access tokens and presigned urls which can be used for doing cache get/set actions via HTTP.

-- Node version 16 or higher is required
-- A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)

 ```bash
 npm install